openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### On Upgrade

-When upgrading into a release with the new synchronisation operator, new Cluster API resources will be created and existing Machine API resources will be annotated.
+When upgrading into a release with the new sync controller, new Cluster API resources will be created and existing Machine API resources will have the new API fields added.

 There should be no effect on the cluster as each of these operations should be a no-op.